mgroves/GtkSignage/CONTRIBUTING.md

 - Open an [Issue](https://github.com/mgroves/GtkSignage/issues/new).
 - Provide as much context as you can about what you're running into.
 - If you've found a bug, please include a summary, reproduction steps, your expected behavior, the actual behavior, relevant code (minimal examples appreciated), stack trace, and any other notes, screenshots, videos that could help.
-- Provide project and platform versions (e.g. database version, .NET version, operating system, etc), depending on what seems relevant.
+- Provide project and platform versions (e.g. library version, Python version, operating system, etc), depending on what seems relevant.

 I'll get to issues as soon as I can, but I can't guarantee any response time.